 After midday and a lunch she bought in the city, Ryoka was getting antsy.
 She talked to Krshia and then went back to the inn to talk to Lyonette and the Drake named Olesm.
 None of them had seen Erin all day.

 This time Ryoka went directly to Klbkch and asked him if his Hive knew where she was.
-He told her his Listeners couldn’t hear Erin nearby, and that Erin herself hadn’t been spotted since she’d left in this morning.
+He told her his Listeners couldn’t hear Erin nearby, and that Erin herself hadn’t been spotted since she’d left in the morning.

 There was no sign of Erin at the bee cave that Lyonette pointed Ryoka towards, although the snow was disturbed.
 Ryoka returned to the inn and worried.